 4. Participate in an assistantship

-During your graduate years, you should participate in an assistantship program in your school.
+You should participate in an assistantship program in your school during your graduate years.

-While an assistantship is a type of financial aid that lets students receive full or partial tuition remission, as well as a stipend, it’s also a suitable way to gain work experience under the supervision of a professor.
+While an assistantship is a type of financial aid that lets students receive full or partial tuition remission and a stipend, it’s also a suitable way to gain work experience under the supervision of a professor.

 5. Get post-doctoral experience

-You should get post-doctoral experience to successfully compete for professorial positions.
-This allows you to undertake original research and begin to compile a collection of works published in academic journals.
+You should get post-doctoral experience to compete successfully for academic positions.
+This allows you to undertake original research and compile a collection of works published in academic journals.

 Career Outlook for professors